Backyard & Pool Spring Cleaning Checklist

 Extreme temperatures can have a negative impact on gaskets and o-rings in your filter, pump, valves, and other pieces of pool equipment.
 Before you fire everything up again on opening day, take a minute to maintain your equipment.
 Check all seals, gaskets, and o-rings to make sure they’re in good working condition.
 Replace any that are dry, cracked, deformed, or otherwise damaged with an o-ring kit for your specific model.
 If the o-rings and gaskets are still in good shape, coat them with a bit of pool lube to maintain elasticity and ensure a tight seal.
 This extra spring cleaning step helps prevent issues with air and water leaks in the pool later in the season.
 It will also keep your equipment running as efficiently as possible.

-BONUS TIP: If your pump, cleaner, or other major pool equipment could use a tune-up, just bring it to your local Leslie’s store.
+BONUS TIP: If your pump, cleaner, or other major pool equipment could use a tune-up, just bring it to your local Leslie’s.
 In-store labor is free for all pool equipment repairs.
 All you pay for are the parts!
 Our trained service technicians can quickly identify and resolve pool equipment problems, saving you the hassle of troubleshooting and finding replacement parts yourself.
-Leslie’s is a warranty station for all major equipment manufacturers, including brands like Jacuzzi Pool, Hayward, Pentair, Zodiac, Maytronics, Waterway, and so many others.
+Leslie’s can provide routine repair services for all major equipment manufacturers, including brands like Jacuzzi Pool, Hayward, Pentair, Zodiac, Maytronics, Waterway, and so many others.
 We have all the tools and resources to get your pool up and running quickly.

 Clean the Pool Deck